Minor in South Asian Studies

-Track A: Language and Literature.
+Track A: language and literature.
 This track provides students with a solid foundation in a modern Indian language.
-Students must complete a four-semester sequence of either Hindi or Urdu, provided that these courses are not also used to satisfy the CAS foreign language requirement.
+Students must complete a four-semester sequence in either Bangla, Hindi or Urdu.
+These courses may also be used to satisfy the CAS foreign language requirement.

-Track B: History, Culture, and Politics: This track fosters a broad interdisciplinary perspective on South Asia.
+Track B: history, culture, and politics.
+This track fosters a broad interdisciplinary perspective on South Asia.
 All four courses must be non-language courses.
-At least two courses must be above the introductory level in their respective disciplines.

 South Asian Studies Course Offerings:

 *Please note that this list is subject to change, and available courses may vary depending upon the semester.